 Henderson said she paid just under $10,000 for the trailer, $6,000 to redo the siding and add a deck and other costs for renovations throughout.
 She said all in, it will cost about $20,000.
 She said she also has the cost of a propane inspection, a suppression system, which has to be inspected by the fire department, $900 for insurance for the season, and $275 for a permit, which she has to pay each spring.

 As the manager, Henderson has worked out a deal with the campground to pay 25 percent of her profit, once she makes one.
 “I didn’t end up paying anything last year,” Henderson said with a laugh.
 “I ended up taking a loss after the first year because of all the extra initial expenses with renovations, but we are on track to make a profit this season.”
 She said their opening weekend did $300 better than the previous year’s opening weekend.

-Henderson said she also learned her prices were to low, so she increased them slightly and added some new menu items she said have been selling like crazy, such as the Deep-Fried Pickle Poutine.
+Henderson said she also learned her prices were too low, so she increased them slightly and added some new menu items she said have been selling like crazy, such as the Deep-Fried Pickle Poutine.
 Henderson said she made almost $25,000 last year from her food truck.
-She pays two part timers who work split shifts to save on employee costs.
+She pays two part-timers who work split shifts to save on employee costs.

 Focusing on Fare

 Some owners are focusing on the quality of the food and customer input.
 Paul Friesen, at the Watkins Glen/Corning KOA Resort in New York, rolled out his food trailer, called the Wild Side Café, last year.
 Its first-year goal was to create a starter menu that would take camping food to a new level.